Arthur P. Schmidt: Biography

 In 2004, Richard Armstrong wrote, "Lindbergh's takeoff is spellbinding.
 Like the aircraft, the editing is superbly designed.
 Editor Arthur Schmidt juggles shots of the runway, the plane, Lindbergh's goggled concentration, the muddying undercarriage, Mahoney, the girl, back to the plane, ... for as long as it takes Lindbergh to clear the telegraph wires and trees.
 Notice that the shots of the pilot find him visibly connected to the controls.
 Man and machine have never been more at one.
 It is an alarming passage, suggesting just how many are being "carried" by that flimsy little aircraft."
 Gene D. Phillips wrote in 2010 that, "The takeoff in the rain from Roosevelt Field in Long Island is a virtuoso set piece" that is "superbly edited by Schmidt".

 In the same year as Spirit of Saint Louis, Schmidt and Philip W. Anderson were nominated for the Academy Award for their editing of Sayonara (1957-directed by Joshua Logan).
 Schmidt also edited The Old Man and the Sea (1958-directed by John Sturges).
 Schmidt's fifth and final film with Wilder was Some Like It Hot (1959); Daniel Mandell edited Wilder's Witness for the Prosecution (1957), and subsequently edited Wilder's films through the 1960s.

 The final phase of Schmidt's career was working on Jerry Lewis comedy films.
 He edited Cinderfella (1960) and It's Only Money (1962), which was his last editing credit.
 He was the associate producer for seven of Lewis' films, from The Errand Boy (1961) through The Family Jewels (1965).
 Schmidt died suddenly on July 22, 1965, in Los Angeles, California.

-One of Schmidt's sons, Arthur R. Schmidt, was also a notable film editor who won Academy Awards for Who Framed Roger Rabbit (1988), Forrest Gump (1994) and Back to the Future film trilogy (1985–1990).
-The younger Schmidt died on August 5, 2023.
+Schmidt's son Arthur R. Schmidt was also an Academy Award-winning film editor.